Gawaa/ML-GAN-Project/README.md

-# GalaxyCGAN
+# Galaxy GAN: GANs for Data Augmentation
-A Generative Adversarial Network that generates images of galaxies for an input redshift and stellar mass
+A Generative Adversarial Network (GAN) that generates images of galaxies for an input redshift and stellar mass.

 ![example GAN results](https://raw.githubusercontent.com/egentry/galaxyCGAN/master/images/gan_example_for_readme.png)